 A hungry baby is not up for experiments and with a full stomach, they are likely to not want food at all.
 To avoid any difficulties when introducing solid foods you can breast or bottle-feed your baby before offering new kinds of foods with a flat baby spoon.
 Slowly increase the amount in the following days.
 Because the amounts you are feeding won’t be sufficient, they should receive their preferred milk as usual.
-It is best to feed your baby with a plastic spoon because metal spoons pose a risk of injury.
+It is best to feed your baby with a plastic baby spoon because metal spoons pose a risk of injury.

-Your child's organism and taste must first get used to the new foods.
+Your child's taste must first get used to the new foods.
 The change should, therefore, take place very slowly and at your child’s pace.
 The aim of the first feeding attempts should be to get your baby used to the spoon and the consistency of new food.
 How babies react to a diet of solid foods can be very different.
 Some are instantly hooked, others are skeptical and need a little more time to get used to it.
 Give your child and you the time you need.
 There is no need to rush anything.

-A vegan diet without meat and milk is not recommended for babies and toddlers, as a purely vegetable diet cannot satisfy nutritional needs.
+A vegan diet without meat and milk is not recommended for babies and toddlers, as a purely plant-based diet cannot satisfy nutritional needs.
 A vegetarian diet for small children is possible as long as nutritious foods such as vegetables, fruit, and wholegrain products are on the table.
 In addition, the child should be given regular milk products, eggs, and fish.
 However, parents should keep the following nutrients in mind when living a vegetarian lifestyle: Iron, protein, zinc, calcium, vitamin B12, vitamin D, and omega-3 fatty acids.
 However, before you feed your baby a vegetarian diet, talk to your pediatrician about this.

 In the first 6 months, you should stick to breast-milk or formula (or a combination of both).
 It gives your child the time to develop so they can cope with solid foods and will be able to feed themself, like holding finger foods and moving food around their mouth, chewing, and swallowing.
 That way they are prepared to have mashed and soft finger food.
 Pay close attention to foods that can trigger allergic reactions and start by feeding only small amounts and one at a time, so you can spot any intolerance.